 - Email these major retailers and tell them you want them to get toxic chemicals out of their products

-- Join our email list to get updates on upcoming actions.
+- Join the Healthy Tomorrow Action Network to get updates on upcoming actions.

 This is a funny video about a serious problem, from the talented students at the Transformative Culture Project in Western Massachusetts, with the support of the Minnesota Pollution Control Agency, UMass Amherst, and Toxics Use Reduction Institute.
 More about the film and its message: https://www.bpa-free.me/aboutthefilm